trunc8/production-planning-problem/README.md

 # CS218M_Assignment
 CS218M [Design and Analysis of Algorithms], Autumn 2020

+The problem statement and I/O format are contained in the `hwk5_problem_statement.pdf` document

 *Note: The evaluation code has been designed to run on \*nix systems.
 It has not been tested on Windows environment*

-### Steps to evaluate the time taken by the two methods
+## Steps to evaluate the time taken by the two methods
 1. *(Optional)* Enter your python3 virtual environment if you like.
 2. `pip3 install pulp`
 3. *(Optional)* Modify the ranges of randint function in the `generate_random_testcases.py` script